The Seven Mile Hole Trail

 combines all the best elements of Yellowstone National Park into one hike.
-It starts along the rim of the precipitous
+It starts along the rim of the precipitous Grand Canyon of the Yellowstone River

 , affording a number of alternative viewpoints to the usual overlooks further west.
-Next it passes through pine forest and meadows for a while, with a good chance of seeing wildlife, especially grizzly bears who live on the slopes of nearby
+Next it passes through pine forest and meadows for a while, with a good chance of seeing wildlife, especially grizzly bears who live on the slopes of nearby Mount Washburn

 .
-Finally the path descends steeply down into the canyon all the way to the river's edge, passing an active geothermal area containing several hot pools and vents, so although somewhat strenuous, involving a descent and later ascent of 1,400 feet, the 11 mile round trip is hugely rewarding and relatively popular.
+Finally the path descends steeply into the canyon, all the way to the river's edge, passing an active geothermal area containing several hot pools and vents, so although somewhat strenuous, involving a descent and later ascent of 1,400 feet, the 11 mile round trip is hugely rewarding and relatively popular.

 The parking area for the Seven Mile Hole Trail is at the Inspiration Point overlook of the Grand Canyon (north rim), from where it is a short walk back up the access road to the start of the path at Glacial Boulder